sainthiago/txplained/README.md

 ## 🔧 Architecture

-This is a lightweight Next.js frontend that provides a clean interface for the TXplained analysis service.
+This is a lightweight Next.js frontend that provides a clean interface for the txplained analysis service.

 ### How It Works
 1. **User Input**: Accept transaction hashes or explorer URLs
 2. **Format Validation**: Basic client-side validation for hash formats
-3. **API Proxy**: Forward requests to the [TXplained API](https://txplained-agent.vercel.app/)
+3. **API Proxy**: Forward requests to the [txplained API](https://txplained-agent.vercel.app/)
 4. **UI Display**: Present the analysis results in a chat-like interface

 ### Supported Transaction Types
-The external TXplained API handles analysis for:
+The external txplained API handles analysis for:

 #### EVM Chains
 - ✅ Simple ETH/token transfers